Primary Navigation Mobile

 Things we don’t like

 Cupra has shoved all the car’s interior functions into the infotainment system, which makes it frustrating to adjust things like the heated seats and driver assistance systems on the fly.
-The infotainment system is also slow to respond and we’re not huge fans of the climate control sliders.
+We’re not huge fans of the climate control sliders, either.
 Dials are better.

 The plug-in hybrid systems are another bugbear.
 They’re great from a fuel-saving standpoint, but they impact the Formentor’s practicality.
 You lose more than 100 litres of space the battery pack, which makes a difference if you regularly need to carry a lot of luggage (or baby clobber).